1. Skip to content

 1993:

 In July, Israel launches what it calls Operation Accountability.
 This is known as the Seven-Day War in Lebanon.
-Fighting began after a series of attacks by both Israel and Hezbollah fighters near the border that kill civilians and soldiers on both sides.
+Fighting begins after a series of attacks by both Israel and members of Hezbollah near the border that kill civilians and soldiers on both sides.
 Hundreds of thousands are displaced.
-After a week, the US brokers a ceasefire.
+After a week, the US brokers a cease-fire.

 1996:

 In April, Israel begins what it calls Operation Grapes of Wrath, in an apparent attempt to displace civilians towards Beirut, to pressure the Lebanese government to disarm Hezbollah.
-Israel advises residents in southern Lebanese villages to leave and begins to heavily bomb the area.
+Israel advises residents in southern Lebanese villages to leave and begins to bomb the area heavily.

 During the 17-day operation, Israel conducts around 600 air raids, bombing Beirut's airport and power plants, and also blockades several Lebanese ports.
 Hezbollah responds with rocket fire.
 Hundreds of thousands of civilians are displaced on both sides of the border.